 A number of countries, including the UK, were granted a derogation which postponed the implementation of these requirements until 31 December 2006.

 When the derogation wasn’t extended, the UK required (from November 2008) that anyone buying fuel which was to be use for the propulsion of a private pleasure craft had to pay the prescribed rate of duty for it, because of this, red diesel continued to be supplied at the waterside.

-In October 2018 the Court of Justice of the European Union ruled that the United Kingdom of Great Britain and Northern Ireland had failed to fulfil its obligations under Council Directive 95/60/EC on fiscal marking of gas oils.
+Unfortunately, other EU Member States were dissatisfied with the UK’s solution and in October 2018 the Court of Justice of the European Union (CJEU) ruled that the UK had failed to fulfil its obligations under Council Directive 95/60/EC on fiscal marking of gas oils.

 Assuring the availability of fuel at the waterside throughout the UK has been at the forefront of the RYA’s position for retaining the availability of red diesel at the waterside.

 When the Government announced, in March 2020, its intention to implement the CJEU ruling and require private pleasure craft to use white diesel for propulsion, the RYA continued to put forward robust arguments to demonstrate that while red diesel remained the primary and often only fuel available at the waterside it should continue to be available to recreational boaters in the UK for the purpose of propelling a private recreational vessel.